Authenticated, Verifiable Email from AI Agents

 How do I verify the agent identity header on a message I receive?

-The X-MultiMail-Identity header contains the agent_id, oversight mode, and an Ed25519 signature.
-You can fetch the corresponding public key from the MultiMail identity endpoint (GET /v1/identity/pubkey/{agent_id}) and verify the signature without any API credentials — the public key endpoint is unauthenticated.
+The X-MultiMail-Identity header is a base64url payload plus an ECDSA P-256 signature; the payload carries the operator and mailbox identity, oversight mode, capabilities, and the AI-generated flag.
+Fetch MultiMail's signing public key from the unauthenticated /.well-known/multimail-signing-key endpoint and verify the signature — no API credentials and no per-agent key lookup required.
 This lets recipients verify agent provenance without needing access to your MultiMail account.

 Explore more use cases